Uganda: Ex-LRA rebel commander gets 40-year sentence – DW – 10/25/2024

 During his trial, Kwoyelo's lawyers said that he was abducted at the age of 12 while walking to school in 1987, during the early years of the LRA's insurgency in Uganda.

-He was arrested in March 2009 in the DRC in a crackdown against LRA rebels by regional forces and spent the next 14 years in detention as attempts to try him dragged on.
+He was arrested in March 2009 in the Democratic Republic of the Congo (DRC) in a crackdown against LRA rebels by regional forces and spent the next 14 years in detention as attempts to try him dragged on.
 In April 2023, the prosecution wrapped up its argument against Kwoyelo.

 The LRA was founded by self-styled prophet Kony in the 1980s with the aim of establishing a regime based on the Ten Commandments.